ChrisEngstrom/VLC_NowPlaying/README.md

         3. Run the command: python NowPlaying.py
         4. Start playing songs in VLC media player
         5. You should see the song info show up in the console
-        6. You should also see a NowPlaying.txt file appear with text that matches what is displayed in the console
+        6. You should see a NowPlaying.txt file appear with the song information text and separator appended to the end
+        7. You should see a NowPlaying_History.txt file appear with the song information as well as a timestamp for reference
-        7. Keep the script running while you stream
+        8. Keep the script running while you stream
-        8. Enter ctrl + c to exit the script once you are done streaming
+        9. Enter ctrl + c to exit the script once you are done streaming

-    OBS:
+    OBS (optional):
         1. Add a text source to OBS with the "Use Text From File" pointing to the file generated from the script